[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 The 1997 set.

 The illustration was lifted from ebay, and as you can see, this chap didn't eat his chocolate balls (I ate mine - just thought you'd want to know).
 The set contains a very small pitch with cheap goals, plus four outfield players, two goalies, and a ball.
 Plus 28 chocolate footballs, one chocolate cup, and 2 chocolate medals.
 The instructions doubled as a score sheet, and the idea was to eat a chocolate ball every time you scored.
 The winner of the game ate a medal or the cup.
-The players were two blue and two red, which I'm guessing were taken randomly from unsold Hasbro teams.
+The bases were two blue and two red, with vaguely matching players, which I'm guessing were taken randomly from unsold Hasbro teams.
 My red players are AC Milan, and the blues are Arsenal away.
-My goalkeepers have dark skin and grey shirts.
+My goalkeepers both have dark skin and grey shirts.
 Obviously these sets sold well because a similar version was produced in 1998.

 The 1998 set.

 As you can see, this set was similar to the 1997 one, but had less chocolate.
 Another "e-bayer" who didn't eat his balls.
 Mind you, he has scoffed the medals, so the balls could be replacements, and frankly, why do I care?
 The box here matches Hasbro's natty box redesign which debuted on the second issue of the Premiership box-set, and continued into the relaunched 2000/2001 range.
+The players in these sets tend to be two red/white and two blue/white which is rather disappointing for rare player collectors!

 The 1999 set.